mualkhid/ft_transcendence/ft_transcendence.md

 ◦ Deploy Elasticsearch to efficiently store and index log data, ensuring it is easily searchable and accessible.
-◦ Configure Logstash to collect, process, and transform log data from various sources, sending it to Elastic.
+◦ Configure Logstash to collect, process, and transform log data from various sources, sending it to Elasticsearch.
 ◦ Set up Kibana for visualizing log data, creating dashboards, and generating insights from log events.
 ◦ Define data retention and archiving policies to manage log data storage effec-